lisamelton/more-video-transcoding/README.md

 ### `av1-transcode.rb`

 This Is The Future.
 Unfortunately, the AV1 video format is currently the Star Trek Future.
 Other than desktop PCs, most devices can't play it yet.
 This script uses the `svt_av1_10bit` software-based encoder with a constant quality ratecontrol system.
 Although the encoder is already quite good, it's still a work in progress.
-However, the encoder is faster than `x265_10bit` and usually produces smaller output.
+And while the encoder is slower than `x265_10bit` on ARM platforms, it's faster on Intel and usually produces smaller output.
 So it's certainly worth a try.
 Especially on 4K HDR content.

 The `svt_av1_10bit` encoder can produce output compatible with the HDR10 and HDR10+ standards, but not Dolby Vision.